GPS-GmbH/docs/user/settings/import-certificate.md

 **Advantages:**

-* When the browsers accept the chosen key and signature algorithms and lengths, one import serves all browsers that use the system's certificate manager (currently edge and chrome)
+* With one import all SICON.OS installations show the green padlock.
-* GPS can issue further certificates without the customer's need to import anything again.
+* With one import all browsers that use the trust center of the operating system will switch to green.
-* No repeated accepting of certificates on edge browser.
+* No repeated accepting of Certificates on edge browser.

 **Disadvantages:**